gregwhitaker/catnap/catnap-examples/catnap-examples-jersey/README.md

 ##Example Queries

 Catnap allows consumers a great deal of flexibility to return only the data in which they are interested.
-The example API calls below are to illustrate the power of Catnap.
+The example API calls below illustrate the power of Catnap.
 Feel free to play around with the examples and come up with your own Catnap queries.

 ###Retrieve Selected Fields